MotazSabri/Hanami-release/README.md

  All app operations are logged to Traces.log in the OS temp file allowing further debugging and optimization at the client side.
 No information is shared with the app developers.

 ## Components
-The application is operated by Python, it uses soundcard to capture the audio signal (which is a python Library), SpeechRecognition to convert binary audio to text (which is also a python library), and selenium to simulate web calls for deepl servers without API calls (leading to free of charge translations), The selenium (which is a python library) requires a browser to be available in the current environment.
+The application is operated by Python, it uses soundcard to capture the audio signal (which is a python Library), SpeechRecognition to convert binary audio to text (which is also a python library), and selenium to simulate web calls for deepl and openAI servers without API calls (leading to free of charge translations), The selenium (which is a python library) requires a browser to be available in the current environment.
 To avoid conflict in other environments, a portable version of google chrome with its matching chrome driver is provided with the app.

 ## Running The application
 You can also run the standalone version of Hanami (beta) from here with no dependency.
 As soon as you run the app, Hanami will check for updates and make sure you have the latest version.
 It also checks the connection with all translation servers starting.
 When the starting-up phase is complete, the app becomes usable.
 The layout of simplistic as shown below.